AMDuggan/Online-Politcal-Advertising-2020/README.md

 # Online-Politcal-Advertising-2020
-Analysis of content and effect of online political advertising – Irish general election 2020
+Analysis of content and effect of online political messaging

-This project aims to classify the positivity/negativity of online political advertising during the 2020 Irish general election and assess the differential effect of such advertising on the electorate.
-The project will also assess differential effects of image and video as a secondary layer of analysis.
+This project aims to classify the content of online political messaging in Ireland and the UK.
+The analysis will assess the differential effect of such messaging on the electorate.